jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Syllabus.md

 # Grading

-Your grade for this course will be based on assignments, participation, and a final exam.
+Your grade for this course will be based on assignments, participation, ?readings?, quizes, and a final exam.
 The percentages are as follows:

-- Assignments: 70%
+- Assignments: 35%
-- Participation: 10%
+- Participation: 15%
+- Readings: ???
+- Quizes: 15%
-- Final exam: 20%
+- Final exam: 35%

 The calculation of the final letter grade will be made as follows: